- Day trip to Normandy’s D-Day beaches from Paris, led by a knowledgeable guide

 What You Can Expect

-Your first stop is Utah Beach Museum, housed in an original German bunker and built on the beach where the first American troops landed.
-The impressive museum charts the planning of Operation Overlord (the Allied codename for the Normandy Invasion) and documents the stories of French citizens whose actions during WWII shaped the face of Europe today.
+Begin at the Utah Beach Museum, housed in an original German bunker and constructed on the beach where the first American troops landed.
+Here, learn about Operation Overlord (the Allied codename for the Normandy Invasion) and the invaluable assistance from French citizens that made a difference in the war.

 The tour agency they used was excellent- Daniel was from Ireland and was extremely knowledgable and made the trip a lot of fun!!!!
 Thank you!!!!